 13. The AMF performs step 13-16 in TS 23.502 [3] clause 4.2.2.2.2.

 At FN-RG registration to UDM, the Access Type non-3GPP access is used.
-The RAT type used toward PCF and UDM shall indicate wireline access.
-The AMF determines Access Type and RAT Type based on the Global RAN Node ID associated with the N2 interface.
 The UDM, based on Access and Mobility Subscription information authorizes the FN-RG to access the 5GC.
 The AMF compares the list of serving areas it receives from the UDM against the ULI from the W-AGF to check if the location information is allowed for the FN-RG.
 The AMF may also interact with the PCF for obtaining the Access and Mobility policy for the FN-RG.

-14. The AMF sends the N2 Downlink NAS transport with NAS Registration Accept message (5GS registration result, 5G-GUTI, Equivalent PLMNs, Non-3GPP TAI, Allowed NSSAI, Reject NSSAI, Configured NSSAI, 5GS network feature support, network slicing indication, Non-3GPP de-registration timer value, Emergency number lists, SOR transport container, NSSAI inclusion mode) to the W-AGF.
+14. The AMF sends the N2 Downlink NAS transport with NAS Registration Accept message (5GS registration result, 5G-GUTI, Equivalent PLMNs, Non-3GPP TAI, Allowed NSSAI, Rejected NSSAI, Configured NSSAI, 5GS network feature support, network slicing indication, Non-3GPP de-registration timer value, Emergency number lists, SOR transport container, NSSAI inclusion mode) to the W-AGF.

+Editor’s note: Further description on how W-AGF handles the parameters received is FFS

 15. The W-AGF sends a N2 Uplink NAS Registration Complete message back to the AMF when the procedure is completed.
 The W-AGF shall store the 5G-GUTI to be able to send it in potential later NAS procedures.